-NRW Holdings's P/E of 34.53 indicates some degree of optimism towards the stock.
-The image below shows that NRW Holdings has a higher P/E than the average (14.8) P/E for companies in the construction industry.
+NRW Holdings's P/E of 22.10 indicates some degree of optimism towards the stock.
+As you can see below, NRW Holdings has a higher P/E than the average company (16.4) in the construction industry.

 Its relatively high P/E ratio indicates that NRW Holdings shareholders think it will perform better than other companies in its industry classification.
 Clearly the market expects growth, but it isn't guaranteed.
-So investors should always consider the P/E ratio alongside other factors, such as whether company directors have been buying shares.
+So further research is always essential.
+I often monitor director buying and selling.

 How Growth Rates Impact P/E Ratios

-NRW Holdings shrunk earnings per share by 26% over the last year.
-But EPS is up 3.9% over the last 3 years.
-And over the longer term (5 years) earnings per share have decreased 11% annually.
-This might lead to muted expectations.
+NRW Holdings saw earnings per share decrease by 33% last year.
+But over the longer term (3 years), earnings per share have increased by 2.5%.

 Such expenditure might be good or bad, in the long term, but the point here is that the balance sheet is not reflected by this ratio.

-NRW Holdings has net cash of AU$9.2m.
+NRW Holdings has net cash of AU$58m.
 That should lead to a higher P/E than if it did have debt, because its strong balance sheets gives it more options.

 The Bottom Line On NRW Holdings's P/E Ratio

-NRW Holdings has a P/E of 34.5.
-That's higher than the average in its market, which is 18.7.
-The recent drop in earnings per share would make some investors cautious, but the relatively strong balance sheet will allow the company time to invest in growth.
-Clearly, the high P/E indicates shareholders think it will!
-What is very clear is that the market has become significantly more optimistic about NRW Holdings over the last month, with the P/E ratio rising from 26.1 back then to 34.5 today.
+NRW Holdings trades on a P/E ratio of 22.1, which is above its market average of 14.9.
+The recent drop in earnings per share might keep value investors away, but the healthy balance sheet means the company retains the potential for future growth.
+If this growth fails to materialise, the current high P/E could prove to be temporary, as the share price falls.
+What we know for sure is that investors have become much more excited about NRW Holdings recently, since they have pushed its P/E ratio from 16.7 to 22.1 over the last month.
 For those who prefer to invest with the flow of momentum, that might mean it's time to put the stock on a watchlist, or research it.
 But the contrarian may see it as a missed opportunity.

 Investors have an opportunity when market expectations about a stock are wrong.
 If the reality for a company is better than it expects, you can make money by buying and holding for the long term.
 So this free report on the analyst consensus forecasts could help you make a master move on this stock.